nus-cs2113-AY2021S1/tp/docs/team/nat-ho.md

 **Justification:**
-The Quote Management system is designed to help users log important and meaningful quotes from books and information found on the web, as they are usually read and forgotten after a short period.
+The Quote Management system is designed to help users log important and meaningful quotes from books and information found on the web, as they are usually read and forgotten after a short period of time.
 This feature creates a personal repository of those quotes, enabling users to revisit and find them effectively.

 **Highlights:**
 To enable a wider range of use cases, Quotesify accepts multiple formats for quotes.
 Author and reference are optional flags that can be added to provide more information which will enable users to find and list quotes more efficiently.
-On launch and exit, users will also be reminded of saved quotes, resurfacing and reminding them so as to better remember.
+On launch and exit, users will also be reminded of saved quotes, resurfacing and reminding users so as to better remember.

 #### 2. Quote Reflection feature in Quotesify.